 Whether you’re reaching the summit of a mountain or coming to the end of a HIIT class, most of us will feel puffed out during exercise.
-You might have even wondered how to increase lung capacity so that you can keep going during particularly difficult sets.
+You might have wondered how to increase lung capacity so that you can keep going during particularly difficult sets.

 How to increase lung capacity

 Lungs are spongy, air-filled organs that lie on either side of your chest.
 They take oxygen from the atmosphere, pass it into your bloodstream and then expel the waste gas (carbon dioxide) that the body doesn’t need.
+They belong to every human's respiratory system.

 However, the amount of air that a pair of lungs can contain actually differs from person to person, pulmonologist Dr. Andrew Martin of the Deborah Heart and Lung Center (opens in new tab) in New Jersey told Live Science.
 "Lung capacity changes with age and height, so there is no one normal number for lung capacity," said Martin.
 "Normal lung capacity should be enough to bring oxygen to the blood and eliminate carbon dioxide from it.
 You should be able to increase your breathing enough so that, even with heavy exercise, you should only be using about 70% of your maximum voluntary ventilation."